 - 1 teaspoon cumin seeds (jeera) - optional

-- 1-2 green chillies, finely chopped (hari mirch)
+- 1 to 2 green chillies, finely chopped (hari mirch)

 - 1 teaspoon ginger, finely chopped (adrak)

-- few chopped coriander leaves, (dhania patta) - optional
+- 2 tablespoons chopped coriander leaves, (dhania patta) - OPTIONAL

 - 1.5 teaspoon sugar or as required

-- 3 tablespoon kuttu ka atta (buckwheat flour) or amaranth flour - optional
+- 1 to 2 tablespoons kuttu ka atta (buckwheat flour) or amaranth flour - OPTIONAL

 - rock salt or sendha namak - a kind of salt used food made during fasts. you could use regular salt if the recipe is not being made during the fasting period.